GroceryCheckout/GroceryApp/README.md

 ### 2. Screen Archetypes

 * Login
-* Register - User signs up or logs into their account
+* Register - User signs up or logs in to their account
-   * Upon Download/Reopening of the application, the user is prompted to log in to gain access to their profile information to acess various stores in the users vicinity.
+   * Upon Download/Reopening of the application, the user is prompted to log in to gain access to their profile information to access various stores in the user's vicinity.
-* Stores Screen - Stores in the users vicinity ordered by distance
+* Stores Screen - Stores in the user's vicinity ordered by distance
    * Upon selecting store choice items screen opens
 * Profile Screen
-   * Allows user to upload a photo and fill in relevant information (billing details etc.)
+   * Allows the user to upload a photo and fill in relevant information (billing details etc.)
 * Grocery Selection Screen.
-   * Allows user to be able to choose their desired items and add them to a cart.
+   * Allows the user to be able to choose their desired items and add them to a cart.
 * Settings Screen
    * Lets people change language, and app notification settings.